arbor-sim/arbor/doc/fileformat/nmodl.rst

 the `Nernst equation <https://en.wikipedia.org/wiki/Nernst_equation>`_.
 Both Arbor and NEURON make use of ``nernst``.
 Arbor implements it as a mechanism and NEURON implements it as a built-in method.
-However, the conditions for using the ``nernst`` equation to change the reversal potential of an ion differs between the two simulators.
+However, the conditions for using the Nernst equation to change the reversal potential of an ion differs between the two simulators.

 1. In Arbor, the reversal potential of an ion remains equal to its initial value (which